anchore/oss-docs/content/docs/about/style-guide.md

             <li>Run Grype with the container name as a parameter.</li>
           </ol>
         </td>
-        <td>To scan a container, you must package the software in an OCI conatiner,
+        <td>To scan a container, you must package the software in an OCI container,
           upload the container to an online registry, and run Grype with the container name as a parameter.</td>
       </tr>